aravindnc/A-to-Z-List-of-Useful-Node.js-Modules/README.md

 * [`ESLint`](https://eslint.org/) - The pluggable linting utility for JavaScript and JSX
 * [`JSHint`](https://www.npmjs.com/package/jshint) - A Static Code Analysis Tool for Javascript.

+#### Authentification Packages
+* [`PassportJS`](http://www.passportjs.org/) - Passport is authentication middleware for Node.js and Express .
+A comprehensive set of strategies support authentication using a username and password, Facebook, Twitter, and more.

+#### Mail Packages
+* [`Express-Mailer`](https://github.com/RGBboy/express-mailer) - Send Emails from your application and response object.

 ## Packages for Management & Operations
 List of packages needed for management and operations.